 The price of gold is published and available 24/7

 You can purchase and store physical gold anonymously.
 No online trading account is needed, which means your investment can’t be digitally stolen or hacked.

 Buying physical gold is fairly straightforward but there are costs to consider, such as storage.

 An alternative option to buying physical gold is purchasing Gold-backed ETFs.

 Gold-backed ETFs represent a fixed amount of gold which are bought or sold just like stocks.
 They also offer more liquidity than a physical bullion or coin.

-It’s cost effective way for beginners to get into the gold market.
+It’s a cost-effective way for beginners to get into the gold market.
 Gold ETFs can be bought and sold in very small quantities, whereas buying even a small amount of physical gold can be expensive.

-I hope this has helped explain why gold is an integral part of a diversified portfolio and an important investment whether your just starting out or a seasoned investor.
+I hope this has helped explain why gold is an integral part of a diversified portfolio and an important investment whether you’re just starting or a seasoned investor.

 Let me know what you think about Gold as an investment in the comments below.